 Are you a live performer who needs to hear his bandmates better, or are you a studio engineer who’s fed up with that old set of headphones?
 In either case, you might need a set of in ear monitors.

 ‘What these are’ basically relates to a smaller, more portable and, perhaps, intimate version of headphones, since they go directly in the ear of the wearer rather than over it.
-Some of our top picks are as follows:

 Essentially, it doesn’t get much better than IE800S.
 These earbuds are the pinnacle of in-ear monitors and they provide absolutely everything you’ll need for critical listening.